Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 But there are good reasons why beginners should purchase some high-quality hand tools for their woodworking needs.

-In addition, for the times in which getting electricity is not practical, having hand tools around can be quite fortuitous.
+In addition, for the times when getting electricity is not practical, having hand tools around can be exceptionally fortuitous.

-Unless you are churning out large projects on a regular basis, hand tools will most likely be the primary tools used for the job.
+Unless you are churning out large projects regularly, hand tools will most likely be the primary tools used for the job.

 Consider These Accessories to Complement Your Tool Box

-Now that you have your tools, you should get also a toolbox to contain them.
+Now that you have your basic woodworking hand tools, you should also get a toolbox to contain them.

 As you expand the number of tools you own, you can purchase a tool belt or caddy to hold the essential tools on your person.

-It can be quite easy to get carried away and purchase tools you do not need or only rarely use.
+It can be pretty easy to get carried away and purchase tools you do not need or only rarely use.

-For example, a conduit bender is quite handy when you need to bend a conduit.
+For example, a conduit bender is quite handy when bending a conduit.

-But if that doesn’t happen often, then consider renting tools which is much cheaper than purchasing something that will not be used again.
+But if that doesn’t happen often, consider renting tools that are much cheaper than purchasing something that will not be used again.

 How to Clean and Maintain Your Old Hand Tools for Longevity?